FreeBreadsticks/FreeBreadsticks.github.io/_posts/2017-03-24-the_nightmare_and_why_branches_are_important.markdown

 Ok that's weird but maybe a bundle install would fix this?
 ![](http://i.imgur.com/OE8e3VZ.png)

 I was horrified as I felt my world crashing down around me.
 I should have known not to get too cocky.
 "Ok, fine, I'm sure this happens all the time!"
 I said to myself as I opened up google.
 I started going through some of the results, even out the gate it really didn't look to promising.
-I went through a couple of posts and they all seemed for more advanced than what I was capable of and I wasn't sure exactly how I was going to end up tackling this.
+I went through a couple of posts and they all seemed far more advanced than what I was capable of and I wasn't sure exactly how I was going to end up tackling this.
 I got scared and decided on a different route.
 I can rollback to one of my previous working commits!
 I knew I had a working push from a day ago so I figured that would be the place to start and it was something I could wrap my head around.
 I some how got the idea I would work in two separate project states as well.
 Considering I wasn't sure exactly what would fix this I would roll back one project and keep another at the broken state.
 I ran

 `$ git push -f origin last_known_good_commit:branch_name`